-Don’t forget to replace washers at any sign of drip coupling, or invest in a more water-efficient hose nozzle.
-Once a hose has a leak, it is almost always in need of replacing.
+Don’t forget to replace washers at any sign of drip coupling or invest in a more water-efficient hose nozzle.
+Once a hose leaks, it is almost always in need of replacement.
 Avoid having to replace your hose so often by properly taking care of it, as we mentioned above.

 Got You Worried About Your Hose Now?

 Good!
-Sometimes we don’t know how much our ‘things’ help us out on a daily basis.
+Sometimes we don’t know how much our ‘things’ help us out daily.
 Keeping a watchful eye on the integrity of your gardening equipment can save you money in the long run, sparing you from frequent repair or replacement costs.

 For more plumbing advice and tips, check out our website, you might just learn a thing or two.